OpenSprites/OpenSprites-Origin/OpenSprites Guidelines.md

 * **Be constructive**.
 When commenting about others' media, say something you like about it and offer suggestions.

 * **Respect people's work**.
 Don't copy.
 Don't download somebody else's media and re-upload it as your own.
-Don't upload media that you didn't make unless it is open-source and you give proper credit.
+Don't upload media that you didn't make unless it is open-sourced and you give proper credit.

 * **Keep personal info private**.
 For safety reasons, don't use full names or post contact info like phone numbers or addresses.